Defending yourself

 It was after this incident, according to John, that Jesus stopped the violence, not by condemning it, but just by stating that what was done was enough.

-This verse reinforces what I just said, the reason to put the sword away was not because it’s wrong, it’s because Jesus had to be taken, to fulfill his purpose, not because it’s wrong to use the sword.
+This verse reinforces what I just said, the reason to put the sword away was not because it’s wrong, it was because Jesus had to be taken in order drink the cup his Father has given.
+If we should not have a weapon, if we are not to use weapons to defend ourselves, Jesus would have told his disciple to get rid of the sword, but he told him to keep it, just put it away for now.